marcosps/marcosps.github.io/content/blog/btrfs-for-mere-mortals.md

 A block group, as the name implies, is a collection of blocks, and many filesystems manage their spaces using block groups.
-Ext4 divides the entire disk into block groups when creating the filesystem and it's size is defined by the block size.
+Ext4 divides the entire disk into block groups when creating the filesystem and its size is defined by the block size.
 By default, ext4 uses blocks of 4k of size.
 Ext4 stores both data and metadata in a block group.